 We have renewed our focus on managing the core programming business to return to profitability, while developing and enhancing products to drive future revenue and earnings growth.
 Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
-After starting the third quarter well, bookings decelerated and were softer than expected until December when we saw an increase in the business.
-We continue to see economic uncertainty in many countries and markets.
-We are continuing our efforts to balance business geography shifts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
-We continued to manage our cost structure down by taking restructure actions during the second and fourth quarters of 2013.
+We achieved a turnaround back to financial profitability in 2014.
+We are continuing our efforts to balance business geography shifts, exchange rate volatility, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
+We continue to manage our costs carefully and create strategies for cost reduction.

-We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, automated programming systems for the manufacturing environment and software.
+We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, automated programming systems and their enhancements for the manufacturing environment and software.
 We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, and microcontrollers on our newer products.
-In September 2013, we announced our new PSV7000, Data I/O's most advanced programming system which can cut the cost of programming by up to 50% and represents new capabilities to handle and program small parts.
+In July 2014, we announced our new PSV3000, Data I/O's automated programming system, leveraging our technology with a solution aimed at the Asian market.

-Our customer focus has been on strategic high volume manufacturers in key market segments like wireless and consumer electronics, automotive electronics and industrial controls as well as programming centers.
+Our customer focus has been on strategic high volume manufacturers in key market segments like automotive electronics, wireless and consumer electronics, industrial controls and IoT (Internet of Things) as well as programming centers.